 As Consumers Focus on Diversity and Quality, 2020 is the Year of Full Spectrum Paint

 In a time when it seems like mass production and big business are becoming the sole resource for consumers, retail trends indicate that they are looking for more.
-And by more, we mean unique, less automated products that make them feel like one IN a million, not one OF a million.
+And by more, we mean unique, less automated products that make people feel like one IN a million, not one OF a million.
 Online sites like Etsy, that offer “micro sellers” the opportunity to showcase small-batch, artisan goods are showing strong year over year growth even as the mega-commerce site Amazon continues to soar.

 In an effort to subdue the stress of life outside of their walls, people are filling their homes with inspired objects that help establish their space as a personal, sacred reprieve from the bustling world outside.

 “People are wanting to not only create beautiful homes, but to design them in a way that will enrich the lives that reside within.
 So, interiors are welcoming natural, calming elements and focusing on wellness-based design to help rejuvenate and replenish them.” - Philippa Radon

 Realizing that consumers are looking for more specialized products, small home goods companies are offering products that can't be found at big box stores like Home Depot or Lowes.
 Enter: full-spectrum paint.

 With an eye toward handcrafted, artisan goods, and a focus on integrating nature into daily life, standard wall paint isn’t satisfying the needs of ever-discerning customers who are seeking the highest quality products available.
 "Since wall space is such a large, visible area, there is a shift toward acknowledging what goes on the walls, how it’s made, and how it can transform a space," adds Radon.